Universal Vessel Segmentation for Multi-Modality Retinal Images

 To the best of our knowledge, this work is the first universal retinal vessel segmentation model and there is no previous method that we can fairly compare with.
-Therefore, we compared with state-of-the-art (SOTA) methods which are finetuned individually on each of the 7 datasets in a fully-supervised fashion.
-Since we use three new datasets and the works in the retinal vessel segmentation literature have inconsistent picks of datasets, dataset splits and inconsistent choices of evaluation metrics, we prepare a new benchmark where all the methods are evaluated in a consistent way for fair comparison.
-The baseline methods are run using respective recommended training details and in a five-fold experiment that splits the whole dataset by 5 groups.
+Therefore, we compare with state-of-the-art (SOTA) methods which are fine-tuned individually on each dataset either by full-supervision or unsupervised domain adaptation.
+Since we use three new datasets and the works in the retinal vessel segmentation literature have inconsistent dataset choice, dataset split, and inconsistent choice of evaluation metrics, we prepare a new benchmark where all the methods are evaluated in a consistent way for fair comparison.
+The baseline methods are run using the recommended training details in respective papers and in a five-fold experiment that splits the whole dataset by 5 groups.
 Each fold uses one group for testing and the other four for training.
 Eventually, all images are used for testing so as to make sure that the average score is computed on the same images with our universal model (which is directly tested on all the images).
-The baseline methods include U-Net \cite{Others-U-Net}, CS$^{2}$-Net \cite{Vesseg-CNN-CS2Net}, W-Net \cite{Vesseg-CNN-WNet}, FA-Net \cite{Vesseg-CNN-FANet}, GT-DLA-dsHff \cite{Vesseg-CNN-GlobalTransformer} and WS-DMF \cite{Vesseg-CNN-WSDMF}.
+For the unsupervised domain adaptation methods, we use the DRIVE dataset with annotation as the source domain and the per-fold training set of each dataset as the target domain for training.
+The supervised method baseline includes U-Net \cite{Others-U-Net}, CS$^{2}$-Net \cite{Vesseg-CNN-CS2Net}, W-Net \cite{Vesseg-CNN-WNet}, FA-Net \cite{Vesseg-CNN-FANet}, GT-DLA-dsHff \cite{Vesseg-CNN-GlobalTransformer} and WS-DMF \cite{Vesseg-CNN-WSDMF}.
+For domain adaptation, the baselines include Pse.
+Lab. (pseudo-label-based) \cite{Vesseg-CNN-WNet}, FRR-TSNet (teacher-student network-based) \cite{FRR-TSNet}, MLAL (adversarial learning-based) and MLAL-PDSF (hybrid adversarial learning and teacher-student) \cite{MLAL-PDSF}.
 The training and testing of the baselines are done in original image size except for the HRF dataset.
 The images in HRF dataset are too large to be trained on our 24GB GPUs.
-Therefore, we first pad the image and ground truth to square, then downsampling them to 768$\times$768 for training and testing.
+Therefore, we first pad the image and ground truth to square, then downsample them to 768$\times$768 for training and inference.
 The predicted vessel likelihood is then upsampled to the original image size to compare with the original ground truth and compute the metrics.